 Hi there!
 I’m Rachel.
 Thanks so much for visiting my site!
-I’m glad you’re here!
+I’m so glad you’re here!

+I always go above and beyond for my clients!
 I love love, and capturing your day means the world to me.
 I treat every wedding as if it were my own.
 I enjoy creating memories of fresh, joyful, natural moments between you and your loved ones.
-You can find me tearing up behind the camera at your ceremony, finding the best angle to capture your first dance, or making your guests smile with a sweet compliment.

 I tend to act like a fly on the wall during your ceremony and reception to seek out those timeless emotions, while still incorporating that upbeat, soft personal rapport with your guests.
 Just be yourself, enjoy, and I’ll capture the glow.